-Holmes has been named to Business North Carolina magazine’s “Legal Elite” and in 2009 joined the ranks of the publication's "Legal Elite Hall of Fame" as the top vote getter in the Bankruptcy Law category.
+Holmes has been named to Business North Carolina magazine’s “Legal Elite” and in 2009 joined the ranks of the publication's "Legal Elite Hall of Fame" as the top vote-getter in the Bankruptcy Law category.
 He is listed in The Best Lawyers in America© (2008-present), and appeared in The Best Lawyers Consumer Guide, published by the editors of The Best Lawyers in America©.
-In 2016, Best Lawyers® named him the "Lawyer of the Year" for Litigation - Banking and Finance law in Raleigh.
-He was named among the Top 100 North Carolina "Super Lawyers" in 2011 and 2012 by North Carolina Super Lawyers magazine and is continually in the annual magazine (2006-present).
+In the 2016 and 2019 editions, Best Lawyers® named him the "Lawyer of the Year" for Litigation-Banking and Finance Law in Raleigh.
+He was listed among the Top 100 North Carolina "Super Lawyers" in 2011 and 2012 by North Carolina Super Lawyers magazine and is continually in the annual magazine (2006-present).
 Martindale-Hubbell has rated Holmes an AV attorney, its highest rating available.
-Additionally, Holmes is a fellow of the Litigation Counsel of America.
+In addition, Holmes is a fellow of the Litigation Counsel of America.
 In 2014, he was selected as one of the top 10 bankruptcy attorneys in North Carolina by the National Academy for Bankruptcy Attorneys.

 Holmes is admitted to practice in North Carolina and is a member of the Bankruptcy and Business, Banking & Commercial Law sections of the North Carolina Bar Association.
 He has been a member of the Panel of Chapter 7 Bankruptcy Trustees, Eastern District of North Carolina since 1983.
 He is active in the American Bankruptcy Institute, the Council of Certified Bankruptcy Specialists, the National Association of Bankruptcy Trustees, and the Turnaround Management Association.